Macaulay2/M2/M2/INSTALL-CMake.md

   - `build-csdp`:	[CSDP] software for solving semidefinite programming problems
   - `build-gfan`:	[Gfan] software for computing Grobner fans and tropical varieties
   - `build-lrslib`:	[lrs] software for vertex enumeration/convex hull problems
-  - `build-nauty`:	[nauty] software for computing automorphism groups of graphs and digraphs
-  - `build-normaliz`: [Normaliz] software for computations in affine monoids, lattice polytopes, and rational cones
   - `build-topcom`:	[TOPCOM] software for computing triangulations of point configurations and oriented matroids

 Additionally, build targets are available for a few programs which are not built and distributed by default due to time or licensing constraints: